 This is a certain type of alphabet where each character is used to represent a whole syllable.
-Syllabary could be difficult for English speakers to grasp, since each of our letters represents a single sound.
+By contrast, in English, each of our letters represents a single sound.

-Why should we care about saving Cherokee (and other endangered languages)?
+Why should we care about preserving Indigenous languages?

-Cherokee in particular carries with it a rich indigenous history that spans centuries.
+Cherokee carries with it a rich history that spans centuries.
 If we fail to preserve it, we risk losing not only the language itself but deep ancestral knowledge and ancient spiritual traditions.
-Even if you don’t speak one of these languages yourself, you can help preserve them simply by respecting and learning more about those who do.
+Even if you don’t speak one of these languages yourself, you can help preserve these gems by simply learning more about those who do!

-Mango Languages now offers all of our endangered language courses free of charge to anyone interested in learning.
-Visit our endangered languages page to give Cherokee or any of the other endangered languages a try.
+Mango Languages offers all of our endangered and Indigenous language courses free to anyone interested in learning.
+Visit our Endangered and Indigenous languages page to give Cherokee or any of the other endangered languages a try.